typedoc2md/typedoc-plugin-markdown/packages/docusaurus-plugin-typedoc/README.md

 };
 ```

-2 ) Alternatively, if you wish to manually control other parts of your sidebar you can use a slice for the TypeDoc sidebar.
+2) Alternatively, if you wish to manually control other parts of your sidebar you can use a slice for the TypeDoc sidebar.

->note: `sidebar.categoryLabel` and `sidebar.position` options are ignored with this implementation)
+> note: `sidebar.categoryLabel` and `sidebar.position` options are ignored with this implementation)

 ```js
 module.exports = {